LordAlucard90/Angular-Tutorial/Part02 - The Basics/Step04 - Databinding/readme.md

 }
 ```

-It is possible have a list of properties and events of a element with a `console.log` or searching it on google.

 Is possible catch the event variable connected to a specific event by passing it to the method with `$event`.
 ```angular2html